-And I think that pretty much covers it all.
+I think that pretty much covers it all.
 As long as you follow the points above and keep yourself safe, you will travel through a very scenic part of our country and return home safely.

 There are temples here in the valley.
 The Maharani temple in Gulmarg sits atop a hill in a Muslim majority region and it is safe and well cared for.
 There is a church as well there barely 2 minutes of walk away.
 You will find “Om” written at several places on the walls as you travel through; I saw one in Shopian.
-There are several Sikhs living in Srinagar and plenty of Hindus running their “Shudh Vaishno Dhaba” in Srinagar city itself.
+There are several Sikhs living in Srinagar and plenty of Hindus running a “Shudh Vaishno Dhaba” in Srinagar city itself.

-If Kashmir was really as menacing as everything thinks, all this would have vanished long ago.
+If Kashmir was really as menacing as everyone thinks, all this would have vanished long ago.
 A local out here said to me “Aap Kashmir ko Dil se Jeeto, Zor se nahi” and I agree to it.
 Visit here, experience the scenic beauty and make these people realize that they are part of a larger dream that we all call “India”.